Gr\"obner cells of punctual Hilbert schemes in dimension two: Introduction

 \section{\sc Introduction}

-We decompose the Hilbert scheme $H^{(n)}$ of the local ring $\C[[x,y]]$ in terms of Gr\"obner cells providing an explicit parametrization of the latter.
+We begin with a discussion of the Hilbert scheme $H^{(n)}$ of the local ring $\C[[x,y]]$ in terms of Gr\"obner cells $C_\la$, providing all details.
 Here $n$ is the codimension (the length) of the ideals in $\C[[x,y]]$ and $\la$ is a partition of $n$.
 The cellular decomposition of $H^{(n)}$ was obtained \cite{ES} via \cite{BB} from the analysis of the action of the maximal torus in $SL(3,\C)$ in the tangent spaces of $H\!ilb^{(n)}(P^2_{\C})$ at the corresponding fixed points, which are monomial ideals.
-We begin with an entirely local definition of the Gr\"obner cells of $H^{(n)}$ and modify the construction from \cite{CV} for $H\!ilb^{(n)}(\C^2)$ to obtain their explicit parametrization.
-They are embedded in those from \cite{CV}, but this requires some steps.
+Our starting point is an entirely local definition of the Gr\"obner cells of $H^{(n)}$ and their explicit parametrization following \cite{CV}, Theorem 3.3 ($i=2$).
+The Gr\"obner decomposition is an important tool in the study of $H^{(n)}$; it can be potentially used for any isolated surface singularities, not only quasi-homogeneous.